 In Ireland, and across the EU (with the exception of Luxembourg) the same corporate legal structures that house actual businesses also have traditionally been used to house collective investment schemes, including the plc, the LLP, and the unit trust.
-However, these structures were adopted by the fund industry, and not originally designed for funds, which has led to a lot of regulatory burdens and inefficiencies for the funds.
-Where Ireland is not alone in that globally, most countries do not have a specialized corporate vehicle for funds, they have taken steps to change that with the intent of making the country a more attractive domicile for investment funds.
-And that has led to the creation of the Irish Collective Asset Management Vehicle, or ICAV, Ireland’s first corporate organization designed specifically to function as a collective investment scheme for both UCITS and AIFs.
+However, while Ireland was not alone in not having a specialised corporate vehicle for funds, they have decided to change that with the intent of making the country a more attractive domicile for investment funds.
+And that has led to the creation of the Irish Collective Asset Management Vehicle, or ICAV, Ireland's first corporate organization designed specifically to function as a collective investment scheme for both UCITS and AIFs.

 The CBI has indicated that they will be prepared to take applications for the ICAV within two weeks of the bill being signed into law.
 Based on the industry buzz, it sounds like there may be a line at the door when they open for business.

 If you have questions on the ICAV, please contact your ACA consultant or Andrew Welch in the London office at +44 (0) 207 042 0593.